 Pines also upholds his position that allowing churches to meet in schools on Sunday mornings could be interpreted by an outside observer as government endorsement of a specific religion.
 He added that his office is “very disappointed” with the judge’s decision.

 Others Celebrate Victory

 While city officials prepare to fight once again, members of the Bronx Household of Faith and their representatives at the Alliance Defense Fund are celebrating Judge Preska’s decision.
-The pastor of the church, Robert Hall, told the New York Times that it was unfair for some religious activity to be allowed in schools, but not others.
-Prior to the ruling, the city had established a requirement that religious organizations list all the activities that would be occurring if the organization had use of the school space.
-If discussion was the primary activity, the group would be allowed, but worship would not get the same treatment.
+The pastor of the church, Robert Hall, told the New York Times that it was unfair for some religious activities to be allowed in schools but not others.
+Before the ruling, the city had established a requirement that religious organizations list all the activities that would be occurring if the organization used the school space.
+The group would be allowed if the discussion was the primary activity, but worship would not get the same treatment.